 Some type of car insurance is required by law in most states across the country.
-Insurance premiums have increased over that last few years causing most Americans to pay more money each month.
+Insurance premiums have increased over the last few years causing most Americans to pay more money each month.

-Now, more than ever, it's important for customers to shop around and find the deal on new car insurance plans.
+Now, more than ever, it’s important for customers to shop around and find deals on new car insurance plans.
 The first plan presented is likely not the right fit.

 Follow our guide to find the most affordable policy with the right coverage for you!